PDillis/pdillis.github.io/_posts/2018-04-24-PythonChatbot0.markdown

 ### Regular Expressions (regex) and Grammar

-[**Regular expressions**](https://en.wikipedia.org/wiki/Regular_expression), or **regex**, are a sequence of characters that we will use to match `messages` with search patterns, to extract key phrases, and even to transform the sentence from the third person to first person, for example.
+[**Regular expressions**](https://en.wikipedia.org/wiki/Regular_expression), or **regex**, are a sequence of characters that we will use to match `messages` with search patterns, to extract key phrases, and even to transform the sentence from the second to first person, for example.
 Thus, we will need a set of rules (patterns) for matching the `messages` by the user, and we will use these in conjunction with the [`re`](https://docs.python.org/3.5/library/re.html) module from Python to use the regular expressions.

 Covering the basics, this is how we will use the `re` module: